WallabyDesigns/gitmanager/README.md

 [![demo](/assets/snapshot.jpg)](https://wallabypanel.com/link/gitwebmanager)

 Git Web Manager is not affiliated with, endorsed by, or sponsored by Git or GitHub.
-This is a completely free service that I work hard to maintain.
 Show your support if you found this useful and want to support our efforts to provide meaningful content!

 [![please donate](https://img.shields.io/liberapay/receives/wallaby.svg?logo=liberapay)](https://liberapay.com/wallaby/donate)